 Employees must abide by all Joint Commission Requirements including but not limited to sensitivity to cultural diversity, patient care, patient rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with National Patient Safety Goals, and licensure and health screenings.

-• Create simple, clear and effective communication and documentation.
-Explain complex topics in direct language that is engaging, to-the-point, and applicable to the delivery medium.
+- Creates simple, clear and effective communication and documentation.
+Explains complex topics in direct language that is engaging, to-the-point, and applicable to the delivery medium.

-• Schedule and conduct classroom, WebEx, blended, remote 1:1, and in-person 1:1 training.
-Round regularly throughout all Stanford Children’s departments and practices to assess training needs and provide user support.
+- Schedules and conducts classroom, WebEx, blended, remote 1:1, and in-person 1:1 training.
+Rounds regularly throughout all Stanford Children's departments and practices to assess training needs and provide user support.

-• Staff the Clinical Service Desk phone line at least one day per week.
-Provide first call resolution for Epic how-to questions, transfer and escalate issues as appropriate, and document all transactions in IS ticketing system.
+- Staffs the Clinical Service Desk phone line at least one day per week.
+Provides first call resolution for Epic how-to questions, transfer and escalate issues as appropriate, and document all transactions in IS ticketing system.

-• Maintain and update existing library of e-Learning materials.
-Coordinate with subject matter experts to validate training content and materials.
+- Maintains and updates existing library of e-Learning materials.
+Coordinates with subject matter experts to validate training content and materials.

-• Research, gather data, and repurpose existing material as appropriate.
-Rewrite, summarize, reorganize, and enhance to create the most effective documents and performance support tools to meet business needs.
+- Researches, gathers data, and repurposes existing material as appropriate.
+Rewrites, summarizes, reorganizes, and enhances to create the most effective documents and performance support tools to meet business needs.

-• Create and maintain document libraries on SharePoint and network drives.
-Maintain knowledge of copyright law and usage rights for written materials, images, etc.
+- Creates and maintains document libraries on SharePoint and network drives.
+Maintains knowledge of copyright law and usage rights for written materials, images, etc.

-• Develop and conduct user evaluations to collect data on training effectiveness, including transfer and retention, and provide suggestions for improvements.
+- Develops and conducts user evaluations to collect data on training effectiveness, including transfer and retention, and provide suggestions for improvements.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Education: Bachelor's degree in a work-related discipline/field from an accredited college or university preferred
+- Education: Bachelor's degree in a work-related discipline/field from an accredited college or university

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

-• Knowledge of workflows, computer systems and software used in functional area to include experience with Epic HB, PB, and HIM.
+- Knowledge of workflows, computer systems and software used in functional area to include experience with assigned Epic Applications

 Equal Opportunity Employer